 A449 Wolverhampton Road provides well-lit pedestrian access to the site.
 Flood Zones 2 + 3 located along south western, western, and northern boundaries of the site.
 Land at Himley Fields, Hinksford Farm Site of Biological Importance is located along northern boundary of the site.
 Kingswinford Railway Walk Biodiversity Alert Site and South Staffordshire Railway Walk Green Space / Open Corridor intersect the north east corner of the site.
 The site is located entirely within Mineral Safeguarding Area.
 Local Nature Reserve located to the north east of site.
 LLFA comments Mitigable concerns - Flood Risk Assessment recommended at planning stage to investigate watercourse and surface water ponding.
 County Highways assessment Initial concerns due to impact on surrounding road network Site opportunities Bridleway / Byway intersects the site between the residential area located to the south of the site and Himley Village to the north providing cycle access.
 Himley 5(b) and Himley 6 Public Rights of Way intesct the site in a north / south direction, Himley 7 PROW runs adjacent the western boundary of The site encompasses a large area extending northwards from the existing urban area part of Wall Heath / Dudley MBC.
 It is of relatively regular shape although would likely be brought forward as parcels which may impact upon coherent development patterns - compounded by mature tree line intersecting the site from the north through to the east.
 The site is strongly defined to its east and north east by A449 Wolverhampton Road and B4176 Bridgnorth Road respectively.
 The southern boundary is defined by the field pattern / hedge/tree row with existing urban area as residential dwellings established beyond with a narrow open space buffer in-between.
 The western and north western boundaries are defined by filed pattern / hedge/tree rows with agricultural fields beyond.
 Due to the site being strategic in size, it offer potential for a range of unit types and sizes and is therefore attractive to the market.
 Due to the site location in close proximity to Dudley urban area there is a strong employment population catchment, whilst public transport networks operate around the site.
 Proposed for No. The site performs relatively poorly with a number of key constraints allocation including its potential impact on mature tree belt along the railway walk that cuts through the site, and its cumulative effect on the highway network.
-Major negative effects are also predicted in the Sustainability Appraisal, due to the site being in one of the more harmful Green Belt areas within the district.
+Major negative effects are also predicted in the Sustainability Appraisal, due to the site being in one of the more harmful Green Belt areas within the District.

-Furthermore, the supply/demand balance in the EDNA 2022 indicates that South Staffordshire's local needs can be met and that there is a 36ha surplus of strategic employment land available for cross boundary unmet needs increasing further when factoring in available supply at WMI.
-Considering the assessment undertaken on this site, and the significant contribution of 103.6ha (inc. minimum WMI contribution) available for export to the Black Country authorities, this site is not proposed for allocation.
+The supply/demand balance in the EDNA update 2024 indicates that South Staffordshire's local needs can be met and that there is a 27.6ha surplus of strategic employment land available for cross boundary unmet needs increasing further when factoring in available supply at WMI.
+When also factoring in the proposed new allocation at M6, Junction 13, this results in a potential significant contribution of 112.2ha (inc. minimum WMI contribution) available for export to the unmet needs of the Black Country FEMA.